movienite/movienite/README.md

 # movienite
-All your movies in a list.
+all your movies in a list.